polkadot-js/docs/docs/substrate/extrinsics.md

   - The `endowment` is transferred to the new account.

   - The `deploy` function is executed in the context of the newly-created account.

-### updateSchedule(schedule: `Schedule`)
-- **interface**: `api.tx.contracts.updateSchedule`
-- **summary**:   Updates the schedule for metering contracts.

-  The schedule's version cannot be less than the version of the stored schedule.
-If a schedule does not change the instruction weights the version does not need to be increased.
-Therefore we allow storing a schedule that has the same version as the stored one.

 ___